 AA

-U.S. Warns Citizens Amid Bear Threat Rise in Northern Japan
+U.S. Issues Warning: Surge in Bear Attacks in Northern Japan

-Bear in Hokkaido, Japan.
-Photo: Shutterstock Bear in Hokkaido, Japan.
+A bear in Hokkaido, Japan.
+Photo: Shutterstock A bear in Hokkaido, Japan.
 Photo: Shutterstock

-The U.S. Embassy in Tokyo has issued a security alert for American citizens due to an increase in bear sightings and attacks in northern Japan, particularly in areas near populated regions.
+The American Embassy in Tokyo has issued a security alert to U.S. citizens following an increase in bear sightings and attacks in northern Japan, particularly near populated areas.

-According to the notice, there have been numerous incidents in Hokkaido and Akita Prefecture, with reports of actual attacks.
+According to the announcement, there have been numerous incidents in Hokkaido and Akita Prefecture, some involving actual attacks.

-In the city of Sapporo, Maruyama Park, near the American consulate, has been closed for two weeks after a bear was spotted.
-The announcement stated that although the consulate is not within the park grounds, visitors are advised to exercise caution and remain alert to their surroundings.
+In Sapporo, Maruyama Park, located near the American Consulate, has been closed for two weeks after a bear was spotted within its boundaries.
+The announcement stated that although the consulate is not within the park's area, visitors are advised to exercise caution and remain aware of their surroundings.

-- Register for STEP (Smart Traveler Enrollment Program) to receive real-time security alerts.
+- Enroll in STEP (Smart Traveler Enrollment Program) to receive real-time security alerts.

 More articles